hande-qmc/hande/documentation/manual/input/calcs/reference.rst

 ``det``
     type: vector of integers.

     Optional.
-Default: a simple (but potentially not best) guess which satisfies the spin and symmetry options using the aufbau principle.
+Default: a simple (but potentially not optimal) guess which satisfies the spin and symmetry options using the Aufbau principle.
 In most cases the default (which for molecules typically corresponds to the Hartree--Fock determinant) is sufficient.

     Specify the determinant (as a list of indices corresponding to occupied